johnbrc/johnbrc.github.io/README.md

 # Dr John B Clements #

+Missiological Educator

 [Website] — [Linked-In]

-My vocation is that of educator, incorporating writing and peripatetic teaching.

 ### Maize Plant Discipleship ###

-I am currently engaged in the development of the following resource, which is designed to be appropriate to leaders and learners in Burkina Faso and other African and post-colonial contexts.
-I'm [here][@johnbrc] on GitHub because it's the best place to facilitate distribution of the digital publication files for this project.
+Maize Plant Discipleship is (MPD) a resource designed to be appropriate to leaders and learners in Burkina Faso and other African -- and post-colonial contexts.

+[GitHub][@johnbrc] is the distribution hub for MPD digital publication files.

 - [Maize Plant Discipleship][] (hereafter, MPD)